 Maintaining Health and Safety is everyone's responsibility, staff and students.
 To help you play your part please read our Health and Safety Guidelines for Students.

-The main cause of the loss of power in student accommodation is the circuit breakers tripping due to the use of non-compliant appliances and adaptors.
+The main cause of the loss of power in student accommodation is the circuit breakers tripping due to the use of non-compliant appliances and adapters.
 This can lead to loss of power in the kitchen and so loss of food in the fridge/freezer.
-Any adapters used must comply with safety regulations.

 Additional cooking appliances (including kettles) and heaters are NOT permitted in bedrooms.
 Any such appliances found will be instructed to be removed by the individuals responsible.